 After all temperatures reached the default values inspect visually the current spectrum and compare it with the reference spectrum of the analytical approval.
 The RIP should reach ~80% of the RIP height displayed in the delivered Analytical Approval of the device under same measurement conditions of G.A.S.
+The assessment of the readiness to measure is additionally supported by the system.
 If not check the gas quality and/or install additional purification cartridges and start the cleaning procedure again.